nicsonpw/Flixnic/README.md

 - Functional Sign Out button
 - Clickable and functional logo and avatar
 - Use Firestore as the database
-- Functional Subscribe button that directs users to the payment page
+- Functional Subscribe button that redirect users to the payment page
 - Functional payment page from Stripe